 Reset a Lost Password in Mac OS X with a Boot Disk

-If you’ve forgotten or lost your password in Mac OS X, you can reset a password by booting from a Mac OS X install disk.
+If you have forgotten or lost your password in Mac OS X, you can reset a password by booting from a Mac OS X install disk.

 This works with any version of Mac OS X where you have a Mac OS X Installer CD or DVD.

 - Insert the Mac OS X install disk into your drive, reboot the machine, and hold down the “C” key to boot from the disk.

 - Once booted, select your language preference then pull down the ‘Utilities’ menu to “Password Reset” or “Reset Password” (wording is different depending on which version of Mac OS X you’re booting with).